-I'm a current Sharp employee.
+I am a current Sharp employee.
 Do I need to apply through the New Graduate Nurse Residency Program?

 No, out-of-state candidates are eligible for the program if they meet the position requirements.

-Can I apply for other RN positions, such as "Clinical Nurse" openings?
+Can I apply for other RN positions?

 What documents do I need to submit?

-No, in order to be considered for our New Graduate Nurse Residency Programs, applicants must apply to the position and submit all required documents by the deadline listed on the job posting.
+No. In order to be considered for our New Graduate Nurse Residency Programs, applicants must apply to the position and submit all required documents by the deadline listed on the job posting.

-Can I email my New Grad packet?
-How about fax?
+Can I email or fax my packet?